⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Uniforms change perception.

-Others fear refusal looks suspicious.
+Others fear refusal appears suspicious.

 Some believe compliance is required.